sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-tables/create-a-table/_index.md

 The following code example shows how to duplicate a table using node constructors:

-{{< gist "aspose-words-gists" "daa15d229a9e8b9015aa87ff6893f387" "clone-complete-table.py" >}}
+{{< gist "aspose-words-gists" "10307fa0baf630b07d0cbdae30119bf3" "clone-complete-table.cs" >}}

 {{% alert color="primary" %}}

-You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Tables.docx).
+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/tree/main/Data/Tables.docx).

 {{% /alert %}}

 The following code example shows how to clone the last row of a table and append it to the table:

-{{< gist "aspose-words-gists" "daa15d229a9e8b9015aa87ff6893f387" "clone-last-row.py" >}}
+{{< gist "aspose-words-gists" "10307fa0baf630b07d0cbdae30119bf3" "clone-last-row.cs" >}}

 {{% alert color="primary" %}}

-You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Tables.docx).
+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/tree/main/Data/Tables.docx).

 {{% /alert %}}